 Dogs with diabetes require a diet low in fat and carbohydrates.
 In some cases, your vet may recommend using prescription dog food but typically it's not necessary.
 Whichever way you go, the important thing to watch out for when it comes to diabetic dogs is the glycemic index of foods.
 The lower the glycemic index, the better the food is for your dog.

 Outside of prescription food, the best choice of diabetic dog food is natural food.
 That's because natural foods do not contain preservatives, fillers and chemical additives, all of which can spell trouble for diabetic dogs.
 For the same reason, canned food is better for diabetic dogs than dry food as it contains fewer fillers.
-You may also opt to use a raw food diet, which is perfectly fine provided it is also low fat.
+You may also opt to use a raw food diet, which is perfectly fine provided it is also low in carbohydrates.

 There is no reason why a diabetic dog can't live a long and healthy life provided you stay on top of his insulin levels and make sure he gets a healthy, low fat, low carb diet.
 By just taking these few small steps and working according to your vet's recommendations, you can breathe easy knowing you are doing right by your best friend!